univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure/oidc.rst

    .. note::

-      In case you made custom settings of your :program:`Kopano Konnect` installation, review the following files on your UCS system, that has the app installed:
+      In case you made custom settings of your :program:`OpenID Connect Provider` installation, review the following files on your UCS system, that has the app installed:

       * :file:`/etc/kopano/konnectd.cfg`
       * :file:`/etc/kopano/konnectd-identifier-registration.yaml`